 We asked the Forest Service to complete a full National Environmental Policy Act (NEPA) analysis rather than a Categorical Exclusion (CE).
 We believe a CE is unlawful for a project authorizing multiple prohibited uses in a designated Wilderness, including the construction of a permanent structure that will remain on the landscape for decades, and the use of the helicopters and motorized equipment to complete the project.

-In 2017, the Forest Service approved the project, with work originally planned for 2020.
+In 2017, the Forest Service approved the project, with work originally planned for 2020, but delayed until 2021 due to the Covid-19 pandemic.
 The final decision included authorization for dozens of helicopter trips to haul lumber, supplies, and segments of the 172-foot steel bridge to the site.

 • Read our comments